smerck/time/README.md

 This repo consists of two major pieces:

 # Server
-A server gives a json response containing the time that the response was received.
+A server gives a json response containing the time that the request was received.

 # build
 go build -o ./bin/server ./server/server.go